Dalle à ammonites: Paleontological analysis

 The fossils aspect helps to understand the sedimentation process.
-The good conservation of the shells give informations over the marine dynamism responsible for the deposit conditions : an hectic environment, like a beach or a coast, were the waves actions were strongly felt, with a tendency to break the shells, leading to fragmentary deposits, settled as faluns or lumachella.
+The good conservation of the shells give informations over the marine dynamism responsible for the deposit conditions: a hectic environment, like a beach or a coast, were the waves actions were strongly felt, with a tendency to break the shells, leading to fragmentary deposits, settled as faluns or lumachella.
 The majority of the fossils on the slab are still almost complete, which lead to the hypothesis of a milder environment, deeper, and better preserved.
 Moreover, this deposit was effected over the carbonate compensation depth, and hence at an average depth.

-The tapophenosis analysis, as well as the position of the shells, lead to the conclusion that the Dalle à ammonites was an accumulation facies : a large number of dead animals were carried by weak marine currents, towards their deposit site.
+The tapophenosis analysis, as well as the position of the shells, lead to the conclusion that the Dalle à ammonites was an accumulation facies: a large number of dead animals were carried by weak marine currents, towards their deposit site.
 Traces of bioturbation can be attributed to the benthic fauna, such as scavenger worms, who thrived in this biotope.